 Because HIIT workouts often use bodyweight, it makes them easy to do pretty much anywhere you have enough space!

 Start off by choosing a couple of exercises to create a circuit, and then decide how many reps of each exercise to do— 10 per side is a good place to start when planning your at-home workout!

 Alternate between each exercise for a specific time — try 7 minutes — and keep going until the time runs out.
 Rest for one minute and continue with a second circuit made up of another two high-intensity exercises of your choice!
 Do this twice over for a total 28-minute circuit.

 HIIT workouts with weights

-High-intensity workouts can have added weights such as kettlebells or dumbbells, like I’ve used in my BBG Stronger program.
+High-intensity workouts can have added weights such as kettlebells or dumbbells, like I’ve used in my High Intensity Strength program (formerly BBG Stronger).